Saturday was the day of running around like a crazy person.

 - 2/3 cup non-dairy milk – I used unsweetened almond milk

-- 1/4 cup egg whites or 1 flax egg (1 tbsp freshly ground flax + 3 tbsp water)
+- 1/4 cup egg whites or 1 flax egg (1 tablespoon freshly ground flax + 3 tablespoon water)

 - 1/2 cup chickpea flour